By: Marilyn L. Davis

 Follow us with one click here: Subscribe to Two Drops of Ink

-Two Drops of Ink is looking for poems, writing tips, short stories, book reviews and memoirs.
+Two Drops of Ink is looking for poems, writing tips, short stories, and memoirs.
 Have a few memories you’d like to share?
 Then take a look at our Submission Guidelines, and consider a guest post.